Firstly, Let me say that actually “New Normal” is merely back to Normal. It means that Our Yesterday’s life was just abnormal.

-Secondly, I would like explain what hyperreality really is?
+Secondly, I would like to explain what hyperreality is?

-For instance, one day you buy a glass of coffee at your favourite coffee shop for 40 thousand Rupiahs, why on earth a glass of coffee is so expensive?
+For instance, one day, you buy a glass of coffee at your favourite coffee shop for 40 thousand Rupiahs; why is a sip of coffee on earth so expensive?

-Supposed, the basic price of coffee is at 7 thousand Rupiahs, it menas that you have to spend the remaining 33 thousand Rupiahs as the price of the rental sofa of the outlet and the coffee shop’s symbol.
-Your 33 thousand rupiahs called hyperreality, a condition or a mental state in that make us think that how we spen our 33 thousands was something real and our need was beyond our own basic needs.
+Supposedly, the coffee’s introductory price is at 7 thousand Rupiahs, which means that you have to spend the remaining 33 thousand Rupiahs on the cost of the rental sofa of the outlet and the coffee shop’s symbol.
+Your 33 thousand rupiahs are called hyperreality, a condition or a mental state that make us think that how we spent our 33 thousand was something real and our need was beyond our own basic needs.

 (FYI, Hyperreality is a term introduced by the French philosopher, Jean Baudrillard in his book Simulacra, 1981)

-Frankly speaking, We would never see the word hyperreality such a tremendous if we had not found this word on Facebook, Instagram, Twitter and other social medias.
+We would never see the word hyperreality such a tremendous if we had not found this word on Facebook, Instagram, Twitter and other social media.

 Abruptly, the Covid-19 emerged.
-All of a sudden we are afraid to go out of the house, are afraid to gather in a crowd, and our outdoor activities become limited.
-Workers around the world found that their income significantly disappear almost overnight as a result of the corona virus pandemic, and most of our times are spent at home now.
+Suddenly, we are afraid to go out of the house, are so scared to gather in a crowd, and our outdoor activities become limited.
+Workers worldwide found that their income significantly disappeared almost overnight due to the coronavirus pandemic, and most of our time is spent at home now.
 Everything is doing from home now.
-Then, how is the luck the hyperealista now?
+So then, how is the luck hyperrealistic now?
 (Hyperealista, this is how I called the hyperrealist).